-Potential new drug for some patients with treatment-resistant lung cancerOctober 20th, 2013 in Cancer /
+Potential new drug for some patients with treatment-resistant lung cancerOctober 20, 2013 in Medicine & Health / Cancer

 The investigational drug AZD9291, a third-generation EGFR inhibitor, showed promise in preclinical studies and provides hope for patients with advanced lung cancers that have become resistant to existing EGFR inhibitors, according to results presented at the AACR-NCI-EORTC International Conference on Molecular Targets and Cancer Therapeutics, held Oct.
 19-23.

 Mutations in the growth factor gene EGFR are present in about 10 to 15 percent of patients with the most common form of lung cancer, non-small cell lung cancer (NSCLC).
 Most NSCLCs harboring these EGFR mutations, called activating mutations, respond to the EGFR inhibitor drugs erlotinib and gefitinib.
 A majority of such cancers, however, develop resistance to these drugs within about nine to 11 months.
 In many cases, this is due to the cancer cells acquiring a second mutation called EGFR T790M, also known as the "resistance mutation."

 "There are no approved therapies to treat lung cancer patients who develop the second mutation in the EGFR that stops the currently available medicines from working," said Susan Galbraith, M.D., Ph.D., head of the Oncology Innovative Medicines Unit at AstraZeneca.
 "The innovative breakthrough was finding a series of molecules that could target both the activating and resistance mutant forms of EGFR more potently than normal EGFR, which led to development of the new EGFR kinase inhibitor, AZD9291.